kealan/incubator-milagro-mfa-server/README.md

     * python-dev
     * python-pip
     * libffi-dev
-    * git ( We use it to get Milagro crypto library)
+    * git ( We use it to get Milagro crypto C library)
-    * cmake ( We use it to build Milagro crypto library)
+    * cmake ( We use it to build Milagro crypto C library)

 Several pip packages would be installed too.
 They can be reviewed in \`<milagro-mfa-server>/requirements/common.txt` and `<milagro-mfa-server>/requirements/dev.txt`
 `INSTALL_TYPE` environment variable is used is control  which file is used.
 You can use “common” or “dev” as values. “common” is used by default